SWCT

 What is a Standardized Work Combination Table?

 The Standardized Work Combination Table (SWCT) — also known as Form 2 of the three core standardized work documents — visualizes how manual work, machine (auto) time, walking, and waiting interact within a single process cycle.
+Many companies call it a standard work combination table or standard work combination sheet (SWCS); the format is the same.
 Each work element is plotted against a takt time timeline so you can see at a glance where the operator is idle, where auto time overlaps with manual work, and where the cycle exceeds takt.

 Teams use the SWCT to balance work content across operators, identify waiting waste, and determine whether auto time can run concurrently with manual tasks.
 It is the bridge between the raw data captured on the Time Observation Sheet and the spatial layout documented on the Standardized Work Chart.